aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to GIF" h2="Transform MSG to GIF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to GIF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming emails from one format to another.
+This can be useful for a variety of reasons, such as making emails easier to read, or to make them compatible with different email clients.

+<h2>How Aspose.Total Helps for MSG to GIF Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with email conversion.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert MSG file format to HTML, and then export HTML to GIF.
+Aspose.Email for C++ provides a set of classes for working with emails in various formats, such as MSG, EML, MHTML, and more.
+It also provides features for creating, reading, and manipulating emails.
+Aspose.Words for C++ is a powerful API for creating, editing, and converting documents.
+It supports a wide range of document formats, including HTML, and can be used to export HTML to GIF.
+With Aspose.Total for C++, you can easily add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}